 At culinary school, students are taught traditional French techniques, like how to make the mother sauces, the difference between julienne and chiffonade, and the importance of mise en place.
 Why?
 Because in the food world, French cookery is considered the basis of all other styles of cuisine.
 If you know how to make a fricassée or hollandaise, you can certainly make macaroni and cheese or Caesar salad.

 What if we apply the same sort of thinking to the home cook?
 If the culinary student should master the techniques of a world-renowned Parisian chef, shouldn’t the home cook master the techniques of the everyday French kitchen?
 Julia Child certainly thought so—this is what she built her entire career upon!

 However, in the past couple of years, the emphasis on home cooking has trended toward faster, easier preparations, and French classics have fallen by the wayside.
 Isn’t it high time we take back the kitchen?
 We think so.
-Why not slow down, cook authentic French country food, and enjoy the meal with a bottle of good wine?
-To inspire you to tie on your apron and channel your inner grand-mère, here are 13 quintessential French dishes every home cook should perfect.
+Why not slow down, cook authentic traditional French foods, and enjoy the meal with a bottle of good wine?
+To inspire you to tie on your apron and channel your inner grand-mère, here are 13 quintessentially classic French dishes every home cook should perfect.
 Bon appétit!

 Some of the best French home cooking is the simplest.
 Take the salade Lyonnaise (or frisée aux lardons), for example.
 It’s three ingredients—bacon, a poached egg, and frisée—dressed with a shallot-lemon-Dijon vinaigrette.
 That’s not a very fancy dish, but somehow the everyday elements are transformed into a beloved bistro staple that's served at restaurants all over the world.

-This story was originally published on March 28th, 2016.
+This story was originally published on March 28, 2016.
 It has since been updated.